ximenes13/Madlibs/README.md

 ## 🚀 Features

-🎲 Generates funny and dynamic stories using JSON-based templates 📁 Reads placeholders and templates from external `.json` file 🌐 Interactive form inputs built with HTML and styled using CSS 🛠️ Easily customizable — just add new templates or words in the JSON file ⚡ Runs locally in your browser using Flask
+🎲 Generates funny and dynamic stories using JSON-based templates <br>
+📁 Reads placeholders and templates from external `.json` file <br>
+🌐 Interactive form inputs built with HTML and styled using CSS <br>
+🛠️ Easily customizable — just add new templates or words in the JSON file <br>
+⚡ Runs locally in your browser using Flask

 ---